Ally Callaghan and Patrick Delaney

 Auditions: February 24 and 25, 2017

 Interested applicants for the BFA in Acting concentration should download a written application (this includes audition guidelines, and additional information about the BFA).
 You can also request a hard copy of the application and guidelines from our office (718-951-5000 X6263).
-Applicants must complete four written essays, and prepare a series of timed monologues for on-site auditions which are held on the first weekend of March.
-Twelve students are accepted annually for the following fall term’s cohort.
+Applicants must complete four (4) written essays and prepare a series of timed monologues for on-site auditions.
+Twelve (12) students are accepted annually for the following fall term’s cohort.
 Applicants will not be given an audition time until we’ve received their complete written application.

 IMPORTANT NOTE: All students interested in applying to the BFA Acting program at Brooklyn College must first complete and submit their application to CUNY.
 The application for CUNY and the application for the BFA program are two separate and distinct applications.
 If a student does not meet the admissions criteria set forth by Brooklyn College and is not accepted to the college, they cannot be accepted into the BFA Acting program.
 The BFA in Acting is a challenging degree program that not only requires its majors to meet all academic and artistic requirements set forth by the department of theater; all theater majors are required to meet the same academic requirements and standards as all Brooklyn College students (this includes the Core Curriculum, acceptable math and reading scores, etc.).
 All applicants must have completed and submitted their application to CUNY Admissions prior to applying to the BFA in Acting.
 You will be required to report your status (whether you’ve been accepted to Brooklyn College or not) at the time of your audition.

 For further information on admissions criteria for Brooklyn College, please see the link below, "Apply to Brooklyn College Now."